 How do you know which professionals you can trust?
 All of the vendors in Here Comes The Guide have gone through a rigorous screening process.
 Read what it means to be Certified by the Guide.

 You can also tap everyone you know for recommendations, including wedding vendors that you already trust.
-Ask if they can refer you to someone who was recently married who might be willing to talk—most brides are happy to chat about their experiences with wedding professionals!
-Your location may be another source for excellent references: they probably have a list of preferred vendors—pros who’ve done many events there, are knowledgeable about the facility and have a good relationship with them.
+Ask if they can refer you to someone who was recently married who might be willing to talk—most brides and grooms are happy to chat about their experiences with wedding professionals!
+Your venue may be another source for excellent references: they probably have a list of preferred vendors—pros who've done many events there, are knowledgeable about the facility and have a good relationship with them.

 Why Hire A Professional?